mchabrol/NLP-sentiment-analysis/README.md

 The dataset used is the IMDB movie reviews dataset, which consists of 50,000 labeled reviews (25,000 positive and 25,000 negative).

+## How to Run

+To reproduce the results, run the following notebooks sequentially:

+1. `preprocess_data.ipynb` – for data cleaning and formatting
+2. `exploratory_data_analysis.ipynb` – for visualizing and analyzing the dataset
+3. `main.ipynb` – for training and evaluating the models

 ## Results

 The table below summarizes the performance of each model on the sentiment classification task: